 So where do I go from here?
 One of the activities I love may be off limits to me if I cannot find a way to modify it.
 I am grateful I found out about this before I did any serious damage, but it is still discouraging when you enjoy fitness and it has become your career too.
 So what do you do when you feel like your body quits?
 Here are a few things that help me get though those rough days:

-- Don’t fight your body. if your body needs something, give it!
+If your body needs something, give it!
 If you need rest, take it; if you need surgery, get it; if you need to stop some activity you love, do it.
 You have one body to live in, take care of it.
 You can always find something else to do, but you can’t find a replacement for your body.

 Change is scary, but it is good and necessary sometimes.
 Life has different seasons in it, and when a door is shut, shift your thinking: you are moving from one season of your life into another season.
 There is a time and purpose for everything.
 Maybe you need to shift from running to biking more, or vise versa.

 Commit to staying active, but find other things you love that don’t revolve around fitness, like reading, playing an instrument, or art.
 Life is multifaceted, it’s not only about fitness.
 Get certified to be a health coach, become a mentor, or volunteer.
 You have gifts that can be used to bless others, don’t be afraid to use them!

-- It’s okay to grieve.
 Facing the prospect of giving up certain activities for a while (or even permanently) can be hard, especially when you have grown to love fitness and moving in a way that means something to you.
 You are losing something important to you, and you might need time to grieve the loss, and that’s okay.